rfitzp/TJ/README.md

 surfaces are optionally calculated using a three-field reduced-MHD resonant layer model.

+The TJ suite is available for use under the terms of the standard MIT license.

 # Class Utility

 Class to perform various standard tasks, such as reading and writing to